vitberget/whiteboardclock/README.md

-# whiteboardclock
+# Whiteboardclock
-Whiteboard clock, moving to arms to direct a whiteboard marker.
+A robot with two moving arms that directs a whiteboard marker around.